Back to Portfolio See my Github

 Challenges Faced

-Conversation history grows with each turn (user message + AI response + tool results), increasing token count from ~1,200 to ~2,500+ over 4-5 turns.
-This causes latency creep and will eventually hit context limits.
-Solution: implement sliding window or conversation summarization to maintain consistent performance over longer calls.
+Conversation history grew with each turn (user message + AI response + tool results), increasing token count from ~1,200 to ~2,500+ over 4-5 turns.
+This caused latency creep and would have eventually hit context limits.
+Solution: added context window management to keep token usage stable across longer calls.

 TTS Request Queuing Resolved